2022 Investment Plan and Transport 2050: 10-Year Priorities

 • I don't understand in Guildford Exchange or Surrey Central no bus service running to Bridgeport Station so people live in Guildford area can faster get connection to Vancouver International Airport and Richmond area.
 Another bus route from Guildford Exchange or Surrey Central to Tawwassan ferry terminal.
 These are very important bus routes for fast growing population.

-Stan asked about 2 years ago
+Stan asked over 2 years ago

 Although the 10-Year Priorities does not propose direct express service from Guildford or Surrey Central to Bridgeport or to Tsawwassen, the plan does include Bus Rapid Transit to connect to Newton and from there an express service to Richmond-Brighouse Station.
 From there, transfers can be made to YVR via Canada Line or express service to Tsawwassen via Bridgeport Station on the Canada Line.